Kickstart your investment

-It is commendable that the government is taking steps to change the mindset of people towards girl child.
-The SSY account can be opened in post office and some specific designated banks.
-An SSY account also offers income tax benefits by way of deduction under Section 80C upto Rs 1.5 lakhs along with a higher interest rate compared with other small savings schemes.
+It is commendable that the government is taking steps to change the mindset of people towards the girl child.
+The SSY account can be opened in post offices and some specifically designated banks.
+An SSY account also offers income tax benefits by way of deduction under Section 80C up to Rs 1.5 lakh along with a higher interest rate compared to other small savings schemes.

-A SSY can be opened by the natural or legal guardian in the name of a girl child from the birth of the girl child till she attains the age of 10 years.
-The account can be opened by a depositor only in the name of girl child.
-A natural or legal guardian of a girl child can be allowed to open two accounts for two girls only.
-One can open a third account in the name of the girl child in a scenario of birth of twin girls, as second birth or if the first birth itself results into three girl children.
+An SSY account can be opened by the natural or legal guardian in the name of a girl child from the birth of the girl child till she attains the age of 10 years.
+The account can be opened by a depositor only in the name of the girl child.
+A natural or legal guardian of a girl child is allowed to open two accounts for up to two girls.
+One can open a third account in the name of a girl child in a scenario of birth of twin girls, as second birth, or if the first birth itself results into three girl children.